 - Disbursement is the process used to make funds available to you.

 - Your financial aid funds, except for the Nursing loans, will be disbursed to you by mail.
 The Office of Financial Aid does not process or issue checks.
-All financial aid checks are handled and mailed out to the students by the Student Business Services (B-203).
+All financial aid checks are handled and mailed out to the students by the Student Business Services office (B-203).

 - The amount you receive depends upon the number of units you are carrying at the time of disbursement.
 If you add or drop units before the freeze date, your award/disbursement will be adjusted accordingly.

 - If you stop attending or withdraw from your classes before you complete nine weeks or 60% of a term, you may be required to repay all or a portion of your federal aid.
 Dropping units can affect your aid eligibility.
 For information about Satisfactory Academic Progress, visit www.pasadena.edu/studentservices/financialaid/terms.cfm#sat-aca-prog

 - Checks returned as undeliverable will be cancelled.
 Cancelled checks will not be reissued automatically.
 To have your check reissued, submit a written request to the Office of Financial Aid.
 Make sure that your address on LancerPoint matches your current address.

 2015-2016 Disbursement Schedule